nextstrain/ncov/narratives/ncov_sit-rep_2020-03-04.md

 # [Global Spread from Lombardy, Italy](https://nextstrain.org/ncov/2020-03-04?d=tree&label=clade:A2)

-The sequence from Lombardy (Italy/CDG1/2020) clusters together with sequences with known travel history to Italy that were most likely infected in Italy (Mexico, Germany, Brazil, Finland).
+The sequence from Lombardy (Italy/CDG1/2020) clusters together with sequences with known travel history to Italy that were most likely infected there: the sequences from Mexico, Germany, Brazil & Finland.

 <br>